 This Q&A is part of a presentation held in 1997 at the Buddhist Missionary Society, KL.
 This clip attempts to put light the topic on “Why is Buddhism known as the Middle Path” with answers provided by Ven.
 K Wimalajothi.

-Permanent link to this article: https://www.dhammikaweb.com/?p=11342
+Permanent link to this article: http://www.dhammikaweb.com/?p=11342

 Buddhist Attitude Towards Other Religions – Ven.Dr.K Dhammananda